TZstatsADS/Fall2016-proj5-grp4/presentation.md

 ![headlines](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp4/blob/master/figs/headlines.png)

 ##2 Data Manipulation
++ We use the data before year 2016 as our training set and the rest as testing set.
++ We convert all the headline to lowercase letters, split the sentence into a list of words, remove punctuation, stem the words (for instance, change “playing”, “played” to play) and transform them to a table of words counts.
++ We used n-gram model where n = 1,2 and 3.
+We also deleted the words that appear in less than ten days otherwise it will lead to overfitting.
++ Unigram is not quite useful since we cannot get a good idea of how a single word will change the stock price.
+For example, we do not know whether the oil price goes up or down just from the word “oil”.
+Bigram and trigram make better sense.
++ Stopwords such as only, more, shouldn't can affect the meaning of a sentence in the headlines so we include them.

 ##3 Exploratory Data Analysis
 First, we plot the overall trend for DJIA for the 9 years.